motoq/bierman/README.md

 driver_04b.m
 ```
 The same scenario as driver_04.m where the truth model includes drag and
 the filter model doesn't.
-Here, the U-D and SRIF methods are compares
+Here, the U-D and SRIF methods are compared
 where both incorporate process noise to account for the unmodeled drag
 effect.
 ```